hdShang/arxiv-daily/docs/cs-CV/2025-10-26/papers/251022665v2-sarvlm-a-vision-language-foundation-model-for-semantic-understanding.md

 ---
 layout: default
-title: SARVLM: A Vision Language Foundation Model for Semantic Understanding and Target Recognition in SAR Imagery
+title: "SARVLM: A Vision Language Foundation Model for Semantic Understanding and Target Recognition in SAR Imagery"
 ---

 # SARVLM: A Vision Language Foundation Model for Semantic Understanding and Target Recognition in SAR Imagery